gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 This is *hoarding*."
 It waved its arm at a nearby shelf.
 "This one could be completely refurbished with these parts alone!
-Four---five---six more like this one could be constructed!"
+Four—five—six more like this one could be constructed!"

 "What's this for?"
 Sindy asked,